leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/06-Working with Dates and Times.md

     import java.time.*;

+**Day vs. Date**
+In American English, the word date is used to represent two different concepts.
+Sometimes, it is the month/day/year combination when something happened, such as January 1, 2000.
+Sometimes, it is the day of the month, such as “Today’s date is the 6th.”
+That’s right; the words day and date are often used as synonyms.
+Be alert to this on the exam, especially if you live someplace where people are more precise about this distinction.

 ## Creating Dates and Times

+When working with dates and times, the first thing to do is to decide how much information you need.
 The exam gives you four choices:

 **LocalDate** Contains just a date—no time and no time zone.
 A good example of LocalDate is your birthday this year.
 It